PathwayCommons/cpath2/README.md

 Note: BioPAX L1, L2 models will be auto-converted to the BioPAX Level3.

-Prepare original BioPAX and PSI-MI/PSI-MITAB data archives in the 'data' folder as follows:
+Prepare original BioPAX and PSI-MI/PSI-MITAB data archives in the './data' dir as follows:
- - download (wget) original files or archives from the pathway resource (e.g., `wget http://www.reactome.org/download/current/biopax3.zip`)
+ - download an original file/archive from the pathway resource (e.g., `wget http://www.reactome.org/download/current/biopax3.zip`)
  - extract what you need (e.g. some species data only)
  - create a new zip archive using name like `<IDENTIFIER>.zip` (datasource identifier, e.g., `reactome_human.zip`).